Xceptance/xlt-documentation/content/en/xtc/010-xtc-basics.md

 To use Xceptance Test Center, you need an account.
 You can easily sign up on https://xtc.xceptance.com/.

 Currently, your role and projects will be assigned by Xceptance.
-As XTC is still being developed, this may change in the future.
+This will change in the future.

 ## Basic UI Structure